 - He participated in two battles in the war against Voldemort where he showed special loyalty to Harry, defending him against every danger.

 - Hippogriffs are certainly the most sensitive and proud creatures.

 A Thestral a very particular winged horse in Harry Potter.
 Only those who have seen death are able to see them.
 Their appearance is rather frightening: they are skeletal, dark, black and have wings similar to those of bats.
-The Thestral has an exceptional sense of orientation, which allows him to wander through the air absolutely anywhere without getting lost: Thestrals take the order of the Phoenix to the Ministry of Magic in full night in the volume 5.
+The Thestral has an exceptional sense of orientation, which allows him to travel through the air absolutely anywhere without getting lost.
+Thestrals take the order of the Phoenix to the Ministry of Magic in pitch black night in the fifth volume .